 Within one year, at least 50% of all incremental technical debt will be retired within one year of its origination; 70% within 18 months

-This goal also exploits the fact that incremental technical debt can be estimated with relatively high precision.
-As a goal, it builds on the goal above by requiring that the resources pledged to retire incremental debts actually be expended as intended.
+This goal also exploits the fact that we can estimate incremental technical debt with relatively high precision.
+As a goal, it builds on the goal above by requiring that the organization actually expend as intended the resources pledged to retire incremental debts.